In Colorado, incest has an unusual definition.

 However, in Colorado, incest and aggravated incest are frequently charged along with another sex crime, such as Colorado sexual assault or Colorado sexual assault on a child by one in a position of trust.
 As a result, charges of incest should be fought vigorously and by the best Colorado sex crimes lawyer you can find.

-To help you better understand the complexities of Colorado incest laws, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand the complexities of the state’s incest laws, our Denver Colorado criminal defense lawyers discuss the following, below:

 - 1. What is the legal definition of aggravated incest in Colorado?